ValentinBrclz/sumup-payments/README.md

 The header X-Sumup-Allow-Origin should be set to the Client domain in order to enable CORS requests needed to complete the checkout.

-The server response to the above request is `{ "otpToken": "..." }`
+The server would response to the above request with:

+    { "otpToken": "..." }

-###3.4 (D) Expose payment info to the browser
+###3.4 (D) Expose checkout's `id` and the `otpToken` to the browser
-Your Server then needs to expose the authorization code and checkout id to the Client, so that the checkout can be completed based on an action that happens on the Client (for example, clicking a "Pay Now" button).
+Your Server then needs to expose the authorization code (otpToken) and checkout's id to the Client, so that the Client can trigger a request using these two pieces of data based on an action that happens on the Client (for example, clicking a "Pay Now" button).

 ###3.5 (E) Complete payment
-After creating the checkout, the Client can finalize it by passing the payment detils with a simple ajax PUT request, like:
+After creating the checkout, the Client can finalize it by passing the payment details with a simple ajax PUT request, like:

     PUT /v0.1/checkouts/:checkoutId?otp={auth_code}